 $lookupKey.lookup('my_awesome_lookup').fallback('missing')to map missing values to the word 'missing'.

-A URL dimension is a dimension who's values somehow corresponds to a URL.
+A URL dimension is a dimension whose values can be mapped to a URL.

 Within the dimension modal you can add a URL transformation which will add a "Go to URL" action button for this dimension.